Quantum Invariants and Fiberedness: The leading term

 \begin{proposition} Let $K$ be a nice knot with a choice of braid diagram $\beta$ and inversion datum $\id$.
-Then, the ground state is the only state contributing to the leading term of the inverted state sum. \end{proposition}
+Then, the ground state is the only state that contributes to the leading term of the inverted state sum. \end{proposition}

 The proof of this proposition involves applying techniques of linear optimization theory and is deferred to \cref{appendix:proof-ground-state}.
 As a consequence, we get the following theorem:

 \begin{theorem} For a nice knot $K$, the coefficient of the leading term of $F_K$ is a monomial in $q$.
 In other words, we can write